-The island emerged about 800 thousand years ago, in the area now known as Complexo Vulcânico da Ribeirinha (Volcanic Complex) from a tectonic fracture, the same that led to the Pico Island, called Faial-Pico Fracture that develops over 350 kilometres.
+The island of Faial emerged about 800 thousand years ago, in the area now known as Ribeirinha Volcanic Complex, from a tectonic fracture, which also led to the formation of Pico island, called Faial-Pico Fracture that develops over 350 kilometres.

 The formation process of the island resulted in rock formations that today make up many of its landscapes.
 These formations include basaltic and trachytic lavas combined with pumice and lahars (exclusive mass movements of volcanic regions, formed by the displacement of mud comprised of water and pyroclastic materials along valleys or steep slopes, in the form of avalanche), and many submarine and subaerial scoria cones.